roadrunner-server/roadrunner-docs/beep-beep/jobs.md

   PQ size is set to 100 and prefetch to 100000, you'll be able to push up to prefetch number of jobs even if PQ is full.

 - `file` - boltdb database file to use.
-Might be a path with file: `foo/bar/rr1.db`.
+Might be a full path with file: `/foo/bar/rr1.db`.
 Default: `rr.db`.

 ### AMQP Driver